Book-Club-Project/book_club_FE/README.md

 ## Getting Started

+### Set Up
+On your local system, open a terminal session to run the following commands:
+1. Clone this repository `$ git clone git@github.com:Book-Club-Project/book_club_FE.git`
+2. Navigate to the newly cloned directory `$ cd book_club_FE`
+3. If bundler is not installed run `$ gem install bundler`
+4. If or after bundler is installed run `$ bundle install` to install the required Gems
+5. If errors occur, check for proper installation and versions of `bundler`, `ruby`, and `rails`
+6. Set up the database locally with `$ rails db:{:drop,:create,:migrate,:seed}`
+7. Open your text editor and check to see that `schema.rb` exists
+8. You may also run the RSpec test suite locally with the command `$ bundle exec rspec` to ensure everything is functioning as expected.

+### Use of this Backend Repository
+On your command line:
+1. Run `$ rails s` in order to start the server locally to access the app through a web browser
+2. Open a web browser and navigate to http://localhost:5000/
+3. Now you may explore the web application!

+### Use of the BookClub Application
+On you command line:
+1. Start the Backend server with `$ rails s` and navigate to http://localhost:3000/ to interact with the [Backend](https://github.com/Book-Club-Project/book_club_BE)

+### Google OAuth2
 Book Club Consultancy Project uses Google OAuth2 to register and login a user.
 In order to login and register with Google OAuth2, you must set up Google OAuth2 and and set the client id for the web application.

   1. Open Google API Console Credentials page https://console.cloud.google.com/apis/credentials?project=services-oauth